Doctor Eggman: Film

 By the second film, Robotnik had spent 243 days (about eight months) on the mushroom planet.
 In the events of the film, he teams up with Knuckles to defeat Sonic and locate the Master Emerald.
 Upon locating the Emerald, Robotnik betrays Knuckles and absorbs it, intending to use its power to conquer the universe.
 In Green Hills, he uses his new powers to create a giant robotic replica of himself (which resembles the Death Egg robot from the games), but is defeated after Knuckles knocks the Master Emerald out of him and Sonic uses the Chaos Emeralds to transform into Super Sonic and destroy the robot.
 Robotnik's whereabouts and living status are unknown by the end of the film.
 Although not said on screen, the full name of the character as written in the movie's novelization is listed as "Ivo Gerald Robotnik", his middle name being taken from his grandfather.

 In February 2024, it was announced that Carrey would be reprising his role for the third film, which was released on December 20, 2024.
 In the time since his last defeat, Robotnik has taken up refuge, watches telenovelas and eats junk food, giving him his distinguished belly.
 In an effort to stop Shadow the Hedgehog, he forms an alliance with Sonic, but betrays him upon learning his grandfather Gerald Robotnik is working with Shadow to activate the Eclipse Cannon, an advanced space weapon.
 Much to the dismay of Agent Stone, Robotnik develops a close connection with Gerald.
 Robotnik turns on Gerald upon learning he intends on using the Eclipse Cannon to completely annihilate the Earth as revenge for his late granddaughter Maria's death.
-In an ensuing battle between the two men, Gerald nearly kills Robotnik, but is saved by Tails and Knuckles who help him kill Gerald.
+In an ensuing battle between grandfather and grandson, Gerald nearly kills Robotnik, but is saved by Tails and Knuckles who help him kill Gerald.
 Realizing that he only has the option to save the Earth rather than conquer it, Robotnik helps Tails and Knuckles steer the Eclipse Cannon away from the Earth during its firing sequence, accidentally slicing off part of the Moon.
-When the Eclipse Cannon’s reactor core begins to melt down and is set to explode, Shadow proceeds to push it away from Earth while Robotnik attempts to stabilize the reactor.
+When the Eclipse Cannon's reactor core begins to melt down and is set to explode, Shadow proceeds to push it away from Earth while Robotnik attempts to stabilize the reactor.
 In his final moments, Robotnik broadcasts a message to Stone, proclaiming his friendship and appreciation for him, before the Eclipse Cannon explodes with him still inside.

-In the 2025 Nickelodeon Kids' Choice Awards, Carrey won the “Favorite Villain” award for his dual role as Ivo and Gerald, respectively, in the 3rd Sonic film.
+At the 2025 Kids' Choice Awards, Carrey won the "Favorite Villain" award for his dual role as Ivo and Gerald, respectively, in the third Sonic film.